Built-in Plugin

 false

-Specify the number of reviewers or assignees to add, randomly selected.
+Specify the number of reviewers or assignees to add, randomly selecting the specified number of reviewers or assignees.

 - When